Immorpher/doom64-dc/README.md

 Do not open an issue for emulator-related problems.
 I close them without reading.

-Important note: Doom 64 finally works and is stable when built against KOS v2.2.1.
+Important note: Doom 64 works and is stable when built against KOS v2.2.1.
+Also KOS master (v2.3.0) is known to work, with the caveat that it might break at any time.

 **Please pay close attention to the README as significant new features have been added and the build instructions have changed.**